 The times I’ve read these books spans as far back as age 18 and as recently as last year.
 All of the books here have been read multiple times and each has uniquely contributed to my personality, perspective and approach towards the world.

 The Art of Learning is a book written by chess prodigy and World Champion at the combat version Tai Chi Chuan.
 What I enjoyed most about this book is how Josh Waitzkin not only learns from his mistakes, but how he breaks down his learning process.
 He draws from Tai Chi Chuan to improve his chess and from chess to improve his Tai Chi Chuan.
-At it’s heart, this is a book where you learn how to learn.

 The biggest idea I took from The Art of Learning concerns how to practice.
 What you learn is composed of small pieces.
 You practice to fluently integrate the small pieces.
 You aim to discard extraneous movement.
 Weak action that takes lots of time/space is transformed into powerful action that takes no time/space.
 The aim is efficiency in all things.

 However, I am a professional boxer and physics major.
 Rather than accept that I was doomed to the result of ordinary genetics, I did something about it.
-This book was part of that game plan.

 The Talent Code discusses methods for improving your skills in areas where people believe that natural talent decides who will be the best.
-Drawing on neuroscience and first hand research, The Talent Code gives you the tools for how to practice in a way that you’ll actually improve.
+Drawing on neuroscience and first hand research, The Talent Code gives you the tools to practice in a way that you’ll actually improve.

 This book gave me the confidence to gain skills and abilities that I wanted instead of believing that natural genetic ability was going to dictate my life and the choices I made.
+Pick it up here.

-Now days it seems like there are thousands of blogs on the internet about masculinity.
-This is a good thing, for modern man desperately needs instruction and guidance.
-Society makes it difficult for a man to feel good about being men.
+Nowadays it seems like there are thousands of blogs on the Internet about masculinity.
+This is a good thing, because modern man desperately needs instruction and guidance.
+Society makes it difficult for men to feel good about being men.

 Some of the lessons and ideas do approach the esoteric, but for the most part I keep rereading this book because it’s such a practical foundation for masculinity.
-It goes beyond what you do.
+And it goes beyond what you do.
 Instead, the book focuses on how you see the world and how those perspectives motivate your actions.

 The premise of this book is that you can have anything you want if you put 10x more effort and energy into getting it than you think you’ll actually need.
 Cardone believes this is the missing link between failure and success in any endeavor.
 This book was a random purchase with a gift card about a year ago.
 I’ve since fallen madly in love with it.

 I’m not a big fan of motivational material.
 I believe that a person should already have the motivation for a better life and merely needs to be pointed in the right direction.

 I have applied the general idea to my training, writing and studying: do more to increase your chances of success.
-The 10X Rule gives you the blueprint.
+The 10x Rule gives you the blueprint.